 Model

-Models can help to overcome critical factors in learning.
-In the field of technology and the natural sciences, for example, this is the fact that certain processes cannot be observed directly.
+Models are ubiquitous in the field of learning.
+Examples include toys, atomic models, construction kits, architectural models, or 3D prints.
+Graphics and animations are also considered models.
+Models help overcome critical factors in learning.
+In technology and natural sciences, for example, this includes the fact that many processes cannot be directly observed.

 Literature